PSY9140 – Structural Equation Modelling

 This is an elective course in the PhD-programme in psychology.
 Candidates from PhD-programmes at other institutions are welcome to apply to the course.

-Deadline for application each fall is September 15th.
+Deadline for application each fall is September 25th.
+For external applicants, please use this form.

 Formal prerequisite knowledge